deezer/spleeter/.github/CONTRIBUTING.md

 - Python contributions must follow the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/).
 - Use [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) mechanism and please be patient while waiting for reviews.
 - Remain polite and civil in all exchanges with the maintainers and other contributors.
+- Any issue submitted which does not respect provided template, or lack of information, will be considered as invalid and automatically closed.